Kaoguxuebao 2017-4

 Zhang Changping and Sun Zhuo

 The Panlongcheng Site is the largest central settlement formed by the culture of the Central Plains in the valleys of the Yangtze and Han Rivers when it was expanding southward during the Xia and Shang Dynasties.
 Through the resorting of the excavation data obtained in the past years and referring to the recent archaeological fieldwork, this paper points out that the pattern of the Panlongcheng settlement had three phases of development.
 Phase I is the forming stage of the Panlongcheng settlement as a city, the core zone of which was located at the Wangjiazui Locality and nearby area in the south of the site.
 Phase II is the flourishing stage of the Panlongcheng Site as a city, enclosure walls and palaces were built in the settlement center, and large-scale elite cemetery formed at Lijiazui Locality.
 Phase III is the declining stage of the Panlongcheng Site as a city.
 The enclosure walls in the settlement center were abandoned, and the core zone of the city was transferred to the south slope of Yangjiawan Locality.
 During these three phases, the changes of the social activities of the high-ranking classes also had influences to the entire settlement pattern, especially the palaces and elite cemeteries showed corresponding changes with the remains of the common people.
 Likewise, the distributions of the residential remains and burials of different phases in the Panlongcheng Site also had associating relationships.
 The large-sized elite burials with bronzes as grave goods were found close to the palace foundations, and the small burials were generally found nearby the residential zones of the common people.
 In view of the geographical environment, the change of the settlement pattern showed the tendencies of moving northward and to higher terrain, the backgrounds of which are still waiting for further studies.
 This paper also makes a comparative study on the similarities and differences among Panlongcheng Site and other city sites of the early Shang Dynasty, and found some regular common features on the layout designs and city construction techniques from them, which reflected the common cultural background of these cities during their forming processes.
 On the other hand, the Palongcheng Site also has some special features on the settlement pattern and location, hinting its important role in the expanding progress of the culture of the Central Plains to the Yangtze River Valley.
-Using the Panlongcheng Site as the representative, we can detect the development journey of the early cities, and understand the controlling mode of the central dynasty to the frontier areas and the situation of the social organizations in the early Shang Dynasty.
+Using the Panlongcheng Site as the representative, we can detect the development journey of the early cities, and understand the controlling mode of the central dynasty to the frontier areas and the situation of the social organizations in the early Shang Dynasty.by

 ON THE SMALL-SIZED BRONZE WEAPONS UNEARTHED IN CHENGDU PLAIN